Indian Ocean raid: British reaction

 The Japanese inflicted disproportionate damage on the enemy.
 They damaged port facilities, sank one carrier and two cruisers, destroyed a third of enemy ground-based fighters and nearly all of the enemy ground-based strike aircraft.
 In addition, 23 merchant ships, totalling 112,312 tons, were sunk, including those by the separate Japanese Malay Force.
-In return, the Japanese lost only 18 aircraft, with damage to about 31 more.
+In return, the Japanese lost only 18 aircraft (six fighters, ten dive-bombers and two high-level bombers), with damage to about 31 more.
 Conversely, they failed to destroy, or even locate, the main bulk of the British Eastern Fleet.

 The British interpreted their position as precarious.
 Ceylon and the Eastern Fleet were required to safeguard the sea lines of communications through the Indian Ocean.
 The British expected the Japanese to continue threatening these lines.
 SIGINT suggested that the Japanese were preparing a deliberate advance across the Indian Ocean.
 The raid demonstrated that the RAF was too weak to defend Ceylon and the naval anchorages, and that the navy was ill-prepared to meet a Japanese carrier force.

-The Eastern Fleet transferred its main base to Kilindini, Kenya, in East Africa, temporarily ceding the eastern Indian Ocean to the Japanese; from there it continued contesting control of the central Indian Ocean on better terms.
+The Eastern Fleet transferred its main base to Kilindini, Kenya in East Africa, temporarily ceding the eastern Indian Ocean to the Japanese; from there it continued contesting control of the central Indian Ocean on better terms.
 Force A, including its two aircraft carriers, Indomitable and Formidable, retired to Bombay, and Somerville regularly deployed a fast carrier force to the central Indian Ocean over the next six months, during which he operated from or near Ceylon for nearly half that time.
 On 18 April, naval planning accorded the Eastern Fleet the highest priority for reinforcement, which also included transferring most of the carriers from the Home Fleet and the Mediterranean, with the intention of returning to Ceylon in September.

 By June, Ceylon was defended by three RAF squadrons (64 aircraft, plus reserves), three strike squadrons (including one of Beauforts), and much improved radar and anti-aircraft defences.
 Ground defences were manned by two Australian army brigades.

 The invasion scare was short-lived.
 British intelligence detected the movement of the Japanese carrier force eastward in mid-April, and their deployment in the Pacific in mid-May.
 After the Battle of Midway in June, it was realized that there was no longer the threat of major Japanese naval activity in the Indian Ocean.
 In September, British intelligence predicted Japan would go over to the defensive.
 As a result, the Eastern Fleet was not reinforced as planned and, instead, shrank after early July.